-The successful individual should have a PhD in social scientific discipline such as education, communication, psychology, criminal justice, sociology or similarly relevant discipline.
+Applicants should have a PhD in social scientific discipline such as education, communication, psychology, criminal justice, sociology or similarly relevant discipline.

-In addition, it is desirable that the candidate have previous research experience with qualitative research with children in the field of children's digital media use.
-Previous experience with research on online safety, suicide or self-harm more broadly and proven research outputs and publication-record
+In addition, it is desirable that the candidate has experience with qualitative research with children in the field of children's digital media use.

+Previous experience with research on cyberbullying, or online hate or hate speech or online safety more broadly and proven research outputs and publication-record